 2 Ways to Cascade a Measurable Strategy That Creates AlignmentApril 8, 2014 by Stacey Barr

-We want everyone in the organisation or company to focus on the right results to move the organisation closer to its mission and vision.
-How do you get that alignment?
+We want everyone in the organisation to align their results to the organisation’s mission, vision and goals.
+How do you cascade strategy to create alignment?
 There are two very different ways.

 Cascading is the term used to describe the way that a corporate strategic direction is broken down into the contributions that each part of the organisation can make, to achieve those overarching strategic goals.